Sleuth (play): Film adaptations

 In 1972, Shaffer adapted his play for film, directed by Joseph L. Mankiewicz, starring Laurence Olivier and Michael Caine.
 Another film adaptation was released in 2007 with a screenplay by Harold Pinter.
 The 2007 film was directed by Kenneth Branagh, starring Michael Caine and Jude Law as Milo Tindle, originally played by Caine in the 1972 version.

 Soviet Television play «Игра» («The Game»), 1978.
 Cast: Vladimir Etush (Andrew Wyke), Yury Yakovlev (Milo Tindle).

 The play inspired Raja Dasgupta's Bengali film Tiktiki, released in 2012.
 The film starred Soumitra Chattopadhyay and Kaushik Sen.

 The play was also the basis for the film Tamanna.
-Whilst some of the interactions between the two men are similar, the film has roles for not just Wyke's wife, but also his second, younger wife, the Tindle character's object of desire, and the outcome for the characters is darker.
+While some of the interactions between the two men are similar, the film has roles for not just Wyke's wife, but also his second, younger wife, the Tindle character's object of desire, and the outcome for the characters is darker.
 The milieu is Pakistan's film industry, Lollywood in its dying days, and is used as an allegory of wider issues.
 The dialogue, in Urdu, and the scenario are adapted in numerous ways for both Pakistani and Islamic culture.

 In 2022, Bengali director Dhrubo Banerjee's first web series, titled Tiktiki, which stars Kaushik Ganguly and Anirban Bhattacharya in the lead roles.
 Inspired by the play, the series was released on Hoichoi, on 18 March 2022.
 The series is also announced to be the platform's 100th original series.